 The three of us (Jimmy, Luke and George) were first brought together in the summer of 2016 after competing against each other for several years prior.
 Our team, for two years, was the U.S. Ski Team's D-Team / National Training Group, nicknamed "The Shiver" (A 'shiver' is a group of sharks--why sharks?
 Long story; ask us sometime).
 After those two years, we were named to different teams: George to C-team, Luke to B-team, and Jimmy as invitee-status.
 Still, we end up doing most of our training together in the same tight-knit group of guys.
-Via the NorAm circuit, George ha secured starts at every World Cup GS this upcoming season.
-Luke is headed into his third World Cup slalom season, and is starting to show some serious speed.
+Via the NorAm circuit, George ha secured starts at every World Cup GS.
+Luke is headed into his fifth World Cup slalom season and is starting to show some serious speed.
 Jimmy will be gunning it in NorAms, Europa Cups, and hopefully World Cups this season.

 currently still learning We will be coaching you not as

 a coach removed from the sport, but as an athlete who

 understands and is currently living the same dream.

 American World Cup slalom skiing hasn't been Best in the World in a long time, aside from Mikaela Shiffrin's success.
 The American men hadn't scored World Cup points in over two years before Luke Winters' breakout race in Val d'Isere in 2019.
 The last American men's

 slalom victory was fifteen years ago.
 This is why we call our camp the "American Slalom Project."
 The three of us strive everyday with the intent to put the U.S. back at the top of the slalom podium.
 We want you to be a part of that journey; we want you to join our movement.
 This season marks year five together as teammates, and after talking about it for a few years, we finally started a slalom camp!